Tin soldiers and Nixon’s comin’.

 Calls for Revenge

 The Guardsmen retreated from the top of the hill to rejoin the other National Guard members at the perimeter of the burnt ROTC building.
-By this time students had again began milling around the commons and what had happened started to sink in.
-Before the shootings there was some question on how much of a danger the students posed to Guardsmen but after the shooting there was no question with many calling for an all-out assault on the National Guard.
+By this time students had again begun milling around the commons and what had happened started to sink in.
+Before the shootings, there was some question on how much of a danger the students posed to Guardsmen but after the shooting, there was no question with many calling for an all-out assault on the National Guard.
 ‘It’s gone too far’

 With the students still not dispersed the Guard again approached and warned the faculty present that the students had to disperse immediately.
 It was then that the late, geology professor and faculty marshal, Professor Glenn Frank made an emotional plea to the students to break-up and leave the area.
 The speech was recorded by the news director at the student radio station, Bob Carpenter.

 I don’t care if you’ve never listened to anybody before in your life.
 I am begging you right now, if you don’t disperse right now, they’re going to move in.
 It will only be a slaughter.
 Please, listen to me.
 Jesus Christ, I don’t want to be part of this.
 Listen to me…